-Inverting Topex2 data along with T/P and Jason data (case Inv-3 in Tables 3-5; for this and the next case we still omitted the questionable altimetry data from the English Channel) also has only a small effect on the solution.
-EnCEC and overall RMS misfits are slightly reduced, but remain significantly larger than those obtained for the prior solution.
-Several factors may contribute to the poor comparison of these inverse solutions to the EnCEC tide gauges.
-Obviously errors in the tide-gauge harmonic constants might be a contributing factor, but we have little useful information regarding the quality of these data.
-A related possibility is that some of the coastal tide gauges are likely located in areas (e.g., in rivers or small estuaries) which are poorly represented in our relatively coarse resolution $(\frac{1}{12}^{\circ})$ numerical model.
-This difficulty might be expected to be especially severe for nonlinear tides, which can be generated very locally, and depend strongly on fine-scale bathymetric details.
+poor comparison of these inverse solutions to the EnCEC tide gauges.
+Obviously, errors in the tide-gauge harmonic constants might be a contributing factor but we have little useful information regarding the quality of these data.
+A related possibility is that some of the coastal tide gauges are likely located in areas (e.g., in rivers or small estuaries) that are poorly represented in our relatively coarse resolution $(\frac{1}{12}^{\circ})$ numerical model.
+This difficulty might be expected to be especially severe for nonlinear tides, which can be generated very locally and depend strongly on fine-scale bathymetric details.
 Obviously, any tide gauges affected by such local features are not really appropriate for validating a regional scale model of the entire European shelf.

-Although it is probable that some tide gauges should be excluded from the validation set, it is more than a little disturbing that misfit levels increase so dramatically in the inverse solutions, relative to the prior.
+Although it is probable that some tide gauges should be excluded from the validation set, it is more than a little disturbing that misfit levels increase so dramatically in the inverse solutions relative to the prior.
 Indeed, large misfits due to poor quality or unrepresentative tide gauges should be as likely for the prior as for the inverse solutions.
 In fact, the substantial increase occurs largely because amplitudes in the inverse solutions become anomalously large in some local areas along the coast.
-In these areas prior variances are unusually large, due primarily to local dynamical resonances in the numerical model.
+In these areas, prior variances are unusually large due primarily to local dynamical resonances in the numerical model.
 Because prior variances are large, large changes from the prior are allowed.
-In these areas fitting nearby offshore data can result in large amplitudes at the coast if there are no local data available to constrain the inversion.
+In these areas, fitting nearby offshore data can result in large amplitudes at the coast if there are no local data available to constrain the inversion.

-One obvious solution in our case is to invert some of the tide gauges, and thus better constrain the solution in the area of large misfit.
+One obvious solution in our case is to invert some of the tide gauges and thus better constrain the solution in the area of large misfit.
 For the final inversion, Inv-4, we fitted all of the EnCEC tide gauges along with all of the altimetry.
-This solution, not surprisingly, provides by far the best overall fit to the tide gauges, and arguably provides the best overall model for M4 on the European shelf.
+This solution not surprisingly provides by far the best overall fit to the tide gauges and arguably provides the best overall model for M4 on the European Shelf.
 However, the situation is far from completely satisfying.
 Fitting the subset of tide gauges leads to some degradation in the overall fit to the altimetry.
-Increases in misfit for both tide gauges and altimetry in the southern North Sea (NSS) are particularly disturbing; obviously Inv-4 is not the best M4 tidal solution in this area, even if it is the best compromise of the solutions considered here.
+Increases in misfit for both tide gauges and altimetry in the NSS are particularly disturbing; obviously, Inv-4 is not the best M_4 tidal solution in this area even if it is the best compromise of the solutions considered here.
 Our inability to fit all data sets together strongly suggests that our hypothesis concerning dynamical error covariances is flawed.
 As noted above, a number of variants on the standard OTIS covariance were tested.
 Although details in the misfit statistics were sensitive to the covariance used, overall results were comparable to those presented here.